Sutter's Mill: History

 As news of the gold spread, settlers flocked to the new US territory of California.
 The population expanded from 14,000 non-natives in 1848 to 224,000 in 1852.
 There were over 80,000 newcomers in 1849 and another 91,000 in 1850.
-Many settled at the new town of Coloma, California, which sprung up close to Sutter's Mill.
+Many settled at the new town of Coloma, California, which sprang up close to Sutter's Mill.
 Numerous further discoveries of gold in California were made.
 During the next seven years, approximately 300,000 people came to California (half by land and half by sea) to seek their fortunes from either mining for gold or selling supplies to the prospectors.
 This California gold rush permanently changed the territory, both through mass immigration and the economic effects of the gold.
 California became a US state in 1850.

 Indians fled Sutter's Mill, leaving no one to harvest wheat.
 Miners plundered his livestock and stole his millstones, and Sutter went bankrupt.